Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 var b = "String literals may not concatenate" print(a + b)

+In Mojo, all values have an associated data type.
+Most of these types are nominal types, defined by a struct.
+These types are nominal (or "named") because type equality is determined by the type's name, not its structure.
+Some types that aren't defined as structs include functions, which are typed based on their signatures, and NoneType, which is a type with one instance, the None object, used to signal "no value" source (https://docs.modular.com/mojo/manual/types).

+The most common types are built-in types, which are always available and don't need to be imported.
+These include types for numeric values, strings, boolean values, and others.
+The standard library also includes many more types that you can import as needed, including collection types, utilities for interacting with the filesystem and getting system information, and so on source (https://docs.modular.com/mojo/manual/types).

+The Mojo standard library also includes a set of basic collection types that can be used to build more complex data structures.
+These include List, Dict, Set, and Optional.
+The collection types are generic types: while a given collection can only hold a specific type of value (such as Int or Float64), you specify the type at compile time using a parameter source (https://docs.modular.com/mojo/manual/types#collection-types).

 All data values have a corresponding data *type*.
 Mojo's basic types are defined as built-ins, defined in the package `builtin`.
-They are automatically imported in code.
+??They are automatically imported in code (not anymore since v 24.5).
 These include the Bool, Int, IntLiteral, FloatLiteral, String and StringLiteral types, which we'll discuss in this section.
 They are all defined as a struct (see § 7).

 Composite types contain one or more values and will be discussed in § 9 and beyond.
 These values can be of the same type (homogeneous) or of different types (heterogeneous).